-The School of Volunteer Management
+The National School of Volunteer Management

-The School of Volunteer Management is a Registered Training Organisation (RTO: 90031), and is the training arm of The Centre for Volunteering.
-The role of the SVM is to enhance the development of volunteering in the community by assisting organisations and individuals to maximise their potential by providing high quality volunteer education and training activities
+The National School of Volunteer Management is a Registered Training Organisation (RTO: 90031) and is the training arm of The Centre for Volunteering.
+The role of the SVM is to enhance the development of volunteering in the community by assisting organisations and individuals to maximise their potential by providing high quality volunteer education and training activities.

-Accredited training
+Accredited Training

-Certificate I in Active Volunteering CHC14015 Certificate II in Active Volunteering CHC24015 Certificate III in Active Volunteering CHC34015 Certificate IV in Coordination of Volunteer CHC44015 Programs
+Certificate I in Active Volunteering CHC14015 Certificate II in Active Volunteering CHC24015 Skills for Volunteering SG00007572 Certificate IV in Coordination of Volunteer Programs CHC44015 Volunteer Coordination Essentials SG00007572